 - Airport operators/groundhandling: subcontracting may occur here, for example in the areas of cabin cleaning, PRM ("Passengers of Reduced Mobility") handling or security - Technical maintenance: aircraft weighting, non-destructive testing, cleaning - Fuel: for example in the area of refuelling services - Catering and equipment - Crew hotels and logistics - IT services

 4. Description of procedures

-The most important procedures by which Condor fulfils its human rights, including modern slavery and human trafficking, are described below.
+The most important procedures by which Condor fulfils its human rights and environmental obligations are described below.

 4.1.
 Risk management